wailimku/scChIC-seq/README.md

 This repository includes a number of sections describing the analyses in the manuscript.
 The sections are

+1. The analysis of the data in the manuscript (testing, see below starting from section A)
-1. Mapping Using bowte2 (coming soon)
+2. Mapping Using bowte2 (coming soon)
-2. Pre-processing of Bulk cell data (coming soon)
+3. Pre-processing of Bulk cell data (coming soon)
-3. Pre-processing of scRNA-seq data (coming soon)
+4. Pre-processing of scRNA-seq data (coming soon)
-4. Pre-processing of scATAC-seq data (coming soon)
+5. Pre-processing of scATAC-seq data (coming soon)
-5. The analysis of the data in the manuscript (testing)
+6. Removing batah effect and clustering (coming soon)